Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Living Room: Keep nails and tacks small, don't burn red candles, and smoke outside.
 If you have to smoke inside, a smokeless ashtray is a good $15.00 investment.

 Smoke Detectors: It's the law that you have to maintain the smoke detector.
 During the walk-through, you or the manager will test it to make sure the battery is fresh.
 Test it often.
 Leave the battery in.
 In Oregon, it's a $250.00 fine if it's dead or missing.
 If there's a fire in your apartment and the battery is not there, the cost is all on you.
 Not worth saving $1.00.

 Cleanliness: One of the tricks managers use to see what kind of resident you are is to do an inspection of the smoke alarm.
 If you give them permission to enter while you are not home, you may find a writ on your door ordering you to clean your apartment.
 Messy kitchens especially attract ants, roaches, and gnats.
 If they stayed with you that would be one thing, but they migrate.
 No one will tolerate this for long.

 Roommates: Remember that your apartment is one price no matter how many people live there.
 I have seen 4 people move in, then 3 move out leaving the last resident holding the bag for rent and utilities.
 They can also be as bad as guests, who can get good residents evicted faster than you can imagine.

 By Sandi A. from Salem, OR

 How much can you afford to pay for an apartment each month?
-Understand that most apartment complexes want a first and last month's rent or first month's rent and a security deposit (usually the same amount as the rent).
+Understand that most apartment complexes want a first and last month's rent or first month's rent and a security deposit.

 I've moving to a much larger city that's a 6 to 7 hour drive from where I now live.
 I don't know much about the area I'm moving to and think I need an apartment locator.
 Can anyone give me advice on how to select one?
 Thanks